-- up from \$23.2 million for the 2016 to 2019 Long Term FTR Auction.
-The 2016 to 2017 Annual FTR Auction generated \$909.0 million in net revenue, down from \$936.3 million for the 2015 to 2016 Annual FTR Auction.
-The Monthly Balance of Planning Period FTR Auctions generated \$26.7 million in net revenue for all FTRs for the first seven months of the 2016 to 2017 planning period, up from \$17.3 million for the same time period in the 2015 to 2016 planning period. - Revenue Adequacy.
-FTRs were paid at 100 percent of the target allocation level for the first seven months of the 2016 to 2017 planning period.
+- Volume.
+In the first 10 months of the 16/17 planning period Monthly Balance of Planning Period FTR Auctions cleared 2,074,581 MW (11.1 percent) of FTR buy bids and 897,198 MW (22.6 percent) of FTR sell offers cleared. - Price.
+The weighted average buy bid cleared FTR price in the Monthly Balance of Planning Period FTR Auctions for the first 10 months of the 16/17 planning period was \$0.13, down from \$0.21 per MW for the same period in the 15/16 planning period. - Revenue.
+The Monthly Balance of Planning Period FTR Auctions generated \$31.3 million in net revenue for all FTRs for the first 10 months of the 16/17 planning period, up from \$31.1 million for the same time period in the 15/16 planning period.

+- Revenue Adequacy.
+FTRs were paid at 100 percent of the target allocation level for the first 10 months of the 16/17 planning period.
 This high level of revenue adequacy was primarily a result of actions taken by PJM to reduce the level of available ARRs and FTRs.
 PJM's actions included PJM's decision to include more outages and PJM's decision to include additional constraints (closed loop interfaces) in the model, both of which reduced system capability in the FTR auction model.
-PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs.
+PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs. - Profitability.
+FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
+In the first three months of 2017, physical entities lost money on FTRs, with -\$21.4 million in profits, and financial entities had profits of \$2.7 million.